ACBob/VoxelThingEditorYeah/doc/editorFiles.md

  - `FLOAT`: The metadata is a float.
  - `STRING`: The metadata is a string.
  - `BOOL`: The metadata is a boolean.
- - `LIST`: The metadata is a list.
-If it is a list, instead of a `min` value, you specify the list of values.
-Instead of `max`, you specify the default value.
+ - `LIST`: The metadata is a list.\
+    LISTs are handled differently.
+A list is defined as such:
+    ```toml
+    keyName = [
+        "LIST",
+        description,
+        "0:list,1:of,3:values", # The list of values, comma separated value:name pairs
+        "0" # The default value
+    ]